 The HRRP shall be submitted to and approved by the County of San Luis Obispo's Environmental Coordinator or their designee (see mitigation measure EM.1 in Chapter 4.0, Environmental Impacts Analysis), prior to issuance of permits.
 The HRRP shall specify how existing ESHA within and surrounding the Project site is quantified and tracked for impacts and replacement throughout construction, and provide the framework and responsibilities for minimizing impacts, salvaging seed, and managing stockpiles during remediation.
 Once approved, the HRRP would guide all restoration and monitoring activities.
-Any usable topsoil with the potential to hold the seeds of sensitive species would be salvaged and used when revegetating the area.
+Any usable topsoil with the potential to hold the seeds of sensitive species wouldshall be salvaged, stockpiled, and returned to the area from which it was removed for seed bank preservation and used when revegetating the area.
 At a minimum the HRRP shall include the following:

 - Proposed species list for creation/enhancement;

 - Planting/seeding methodology;

 - Details on methodologies for salvage of special-status species;

 - Irrigation plan;

 - Weeding schedule;

 - Success criteria;

 - Monitoring methodology and schedule;

 - Reporting requirements; and

 - Adaptive management and a contingency plan.